giantrocketship/grs-standards/sections/dates.md

 ## Overview

-GRS date/time rules for multi-timezone behavior and storage.
+GRS date/time rules for storage and multi-timezone behavior.

 ---